 Synopsis: Roxanne hijacks her ex-boyfriend's acid and hauls out into the wild—alone—to prove she only needs to count on herself.
 But strangers, Mother Nature, and her own mind have other plans for her, including some phantoms she'll need to embrace.

 Solo Trip is Reese Witherspoon’s Wild—on acid.
 It’s a psychedelic adventure film about spiritual self-discovery in a time where love and self-love have been pitted against each other.
-We find ourselves in a seriously disjointed cultural space, in which many crave inner healing while also craving real connection.
-The film explores our loneliness epidemic through the female lens with playful self-awareness and psychological grit.
+We find ourselves in a seriously disjointed cultural space, in which we crave inner healing while also craving real connection.
+The film scopes out our loneliness epidemic through the female lens with playful self-awareness and psychological grit.

-With elements of French existential and cinéma vérité storytelling, Solo Trip shares a darkly funny, deeply intimate moment unfolding in altered time.
-Expect foolhardy decisions, trippy visuals, and a tongue-in-cheek reflection on hyper-independence.
+With elements of cinéma vérité storytelling, Solo Trip explores a darkly funny, deeply intimate moment unfolding in altered time.
+It gets French existential about teenage trauma (female audiences) but is sexy/funny/edgy enough for sophisticated male audiences (who’ve done their share of “inner work.”)
+Expect trippy sights and sounds, foolhardy decisions, and a tongue-in-cheek reflection on hyper-independence.

 Feature Film, 1 hour 42 minutes, not yet rated (adult language and themes, partial nudity)

-Genre: psychedelic, psychodrama, dark comedy, social commentary, experimental, feminist, docudrama, road movie, stoner, softcore thrill, erotic, satire, absurdist; elements of French existential and cinéma vérité
+Genre: psychedelic, psychodrama, dark comedy, social commentary, experimental, feminist, docudrama, road movie, stoner cinema, softcore thrill, erotic, satire, absurdist

 Tone: sexy, playful, philosophical, bittersweet, contemplative, dark, hopeful, whimsical, meta

-Features: strong ensemble cast, stunning visuals of nature, surprising FX
+Features: 4K, 5.1, strong ensemble cast (major credits: Nashville, Justified, Hazbin Hotel), stunning visuals of nature, surprising FX.